 I personally camped over 100 days of my 200 days on the road.
 I loved sleeping outside and invested in a great tent from REI, sleeping bag and mattress, plus a camp kitchen that I used quite a bit.

-I also used both CouchSurfing.org and AirBnb.com (this link gives you a $25 AirBnB credit) to secure lodging around the US.
+I also used both CouchSurfing.com and AirBnb.com (this link gives you a $25 AirBnB credit) to secure lodging around the US.
 As a blogger, I reached out to hotels to do travel reviews.
 For those travelers that are not bloggers, use TripAdvisor to show you the cheapest lodging for that night.
 HotelTonight is also awesome as it gets deals loaded up by noon everyday.

 These are just a few of the ways I save money while traveling.
 How do you pinch pennies so you can travel more?